psu-libraries/etda_workflow/README.md

 *Note: When running bash commands, the parameter to "invoke:command[]" should be in single quotes.*

 If using ssh to run tasks on the server, be sure to set the PARTNER environment variable for partner specific tasks.

-When updating rails versions, be sure to rebuild webpack binary `bundle exec bin/rails webpacker:binstubs ` respond with 'Y' to overwrite existing webpack & webpacker binaries